jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 }[K];
 ```

 It's worth noting that it's not always feasible to straightforwardly apply this latter approach, especially when the union's components have different structures.
-We are forced to abuse the typemap, and things quickly go south.
+We are forced to abuse the type map, and things quickly go south.

 ### An alternative